Should you use a home equity loan for debt consolidation?

 - Personal loans: Even though personal loans carry higher interest rates than home equity loans, they don’t carry the weight of your home with them.
 If an emergency comes up and you can’t make payments, you won’t lose your home through a personal loan.

-- Balance transfer credit cards: If the majority of your debt is through credit cards, you can transfer your balances to a 0 percent APR credit card.
+- Balance transfer credit cards: If the majority of your debt is through credit cards, you can transfer your balances to a 0 percent APR balance transfer credit card.
 These offers are typically temporary, but they might give you enough time to move your balances over and pay them off without the extra interest costs.
-Keep in mind that not all cards will approve your full balance; if you have lots of debt, you may still have to pay off some of your old cards with interest.
+Keep in mind that not all card issuers will approve your full balance; if you have lots of debt, you may still have to pay off some of your old cards with interest.

 How do I get started?